LME board to consider bids in late February

 Opposition has been growing to a possible sale.
 Industry sources have said top bank stakeholders are likely to amass enough support to block a sale they fear will bring a more heavily regulated owner and hurt their lucrative warehousing businesses.

-As a member-owned organization, the exchange requires approval from members holding 75 percent of outstanding ordinary or "A" shares for any sale.
+As a member-owned organisation, the exchange requires approval from members holding 75 percent of outstanding ordinary or "A" shares for any sale.

 (Writing by Eric Onstad; editing by Alison Birrane and Jason Neely)